 - Pour into a shallow-wide dish or plate and set aside.

 - Using a stand mixer, on medium speed, beat together the butter, cream cheese, and vanilla extract until light and fluffy.

-- In a separate bowl sift together the powdered sugar, meringue powder, and corn starch.
+- In a separate bowl sift together the powdered sugar and corn starch.

 - On low to medium speed, add 1 cup of the powdered sugar mixture to the cream cheese mixture at a time, scraping down the bowl between each cup.

 - Once combined, turn stand mixer to high and beat for 30 seconds.*Add more powdered sugar 1 tablespoon at a time if the buttercream is too loose.

 - Fit piping bag with a coupler and piping tip of your choice.
 Fill with buttercream, tie off with a rubber band, and set aside until ready to use.

 - Pipe a layer of buttercream on top of the entire cupcake.
 Dip it into the strawberry crunch until evenly and well coated.

 - Pipe a swirl in the center and on top of the strawberry crunch, leaving some of the strawberry crunch exposed.